"'Then there was an 'issing sound and a voice said "Minador"'"

 Though the line is described as east/westbound throughout, the section from Cockfosters to Holborn was formerly known as north/southbound, and evidence of this remains in old signs and the platform numbering.

 At the eastern end, most trains terminate at Cockfosters and a few at Arnos Grove; some also enter or leave service at Oakwood.
 At the western end, the situation is more complex.
 Heathrow gets a service of 12tph throughout the day, running alternately to Terminal 5 and round the Terminal 4 loop.
 At Terminal 5, trains reverse (empty) in the sidings and then stand for up to 7 minutes in the eastbound platform; trains running round the loop stand at Terminal 4 for 8 minutes so as to slot correctly into the service.
 (From 1986 to early 2005 and then late 2006 to early 2008, all trains except a few at the start and end of service ran around the loop and the westbound track from Hatton Cross was mostly unused.)
 In the peaks, the Uxbridge branch also sees 12tph, splitting 2:1 between Uxbridge and Rayners Lane as their terminus; previous timetables also used Ruislip as a third peak terminus with the service splitting equally between the three.
-In the peak "shoulders" there are 8tph to Rayners Lane and in the off-peak 6tph; half of these continue to Uxbridge.
+Off-peak on weekdays the service is 9tph, while at weekends it is 12tph.
 At the start and end of service, and for the first hour or two at weekends, trains on the Uxbridge branch terminate at Acton Town, requiring a change to reach stations further east.
+One early morning train reverses at Wood Green, and on Sundays one early westbound train starts at Hyde Park Corner (where there is a reversing siding).

 Until 1991-10-27, a few eastbound trains at the start and end of service hours terminated in the eastbound platform at West Kensington, running from and to Barons Court via the District tracks.
-Similarly, some trains at start and end of service have run via the District tracks between Hammersmith and Acton Town; this appears to have stopped in the mid-1990s.
-In emergencies Piccadilly Line trains have been used to provide a District Line service between Acton Town and Ealing Broadway.
+Similarly, some trains at start and end of service have run via the District tracks, calling at all stations, between Hammersmith and Acton Town; this appears to have stopped in the mid-1990s as a normal practice but still occurs during disruption.
+Also during disruption, Piccadilly Line trains have been used to provide a District Line service between Acton Town and Ealing Broadway.

 It is claimed that on Sunday mornings in the mid-1990s a few early trains ran fast from Hatton Cross to Acton Town, stopping only at Northfields.